 B. Serological Test.
 The virus can be isolated from nasal secretions, sperm cells, urine, buffy coats, and fetal tissues using a variety of cell lines, including rabbit kidney cells (RK 13).
 Recovery of viruses from experimentally infected horses rarely presents a problem, but it sometimes difficult to isolate viruses from naturally infected horses.

 C. PCR.
 The PCR has been used to amplify EAV nucleotide sequences to facilitate their detection in seminal plasma.
 However, this technique is not yet used on a routine basis.

 Management and Control of EVA

 A. Treatment.
 Adequate rest with supportive therapy, if necessary, allows the majority of horses to make a speedy and uneventful recovery.
 Minimize the risk of the development of the chronic carriers; it is particularly important that affected stallions are allowed several weeks of sexual rest.
 It is also important to control pyrexia in the stallion as this may lead to a temporary loss of fertility.

 B. Isolation of Affected Horses.
 The spread of EAV can be limited by the restriction of movement of horses from affected premice and where permissible, by vaccination with a modified live virus vaccine.
 Because of the lack of carrier status in the mare, a barren mare with stable or falling titers does not represent a significant risk to other horses.
 However, it is advisable to isolate an unvaccinated seropositive pregnant mare until she is foaled.
-Breeders who practice artificial insemination of non-Thoroughbred mares should only use semen from the stallion that is seronegative for EAV or that have been shown conclusively not to shed viruses in their semen.
+Breeders who practice artificial insemination of non-Thoroughbred mares should only use germinal cells from the stallion that is seronegative for EAV or that have been shown conclusively not to shed viruses in their seminal fluids.

 The Final Advice on Equine Viral Arteritis